 Video Clip of the Month: Teenager’s Snipe Goes Viral

 A teenager's snarky, potty-mouthed tweet about Kansas Gov. Sam Brownback contains important Web 2.0 lessons for us all: Anything you write on social media, no matter how small your audience, has the potential to go viral.
 Trying to control your message behind the scenes is not only futile, it could backfire in a big way.
-Check out the CNN video below, my pick for December 2011 video clip of the month, on the latest most-famous tweet in the United States. … [Read more...]
+Check out the CNN video below, my pick for December 2011 video clip of the month, on the latest most-famous tweet in the United States.
+To … [Read more...]

 Video Clip of the Month: Context, Not Content, is King